 External tax advice is sought on matters of uncertainty when in-house resource is not sufficient.
 This can occur when we do not have relevant experience in the tax issues or in the jurisdiction involved.

 The Global Tax policy is provided to all Informa Colleagues, and more detailed guidance given to those working in Finance roles that have a direct connection with tax matters.

 The Audit Committee

-Informa’s Audit Committee Is responsible for the Group’s Global Tax Policy and ensuring our principles and approach are adhered to
+Informa’s Audit Committee Is responsible for the Group’s Global Tax Policy and ensuring our principles and approach are adhered to.
+The Tax Policy is approved by the Audit Committee annually The Audit Committee last approved the Tax Policy in March 2023

 The Head of Tax manages the tax function.
 This team has close contact with finance leaders in each of Informa’s Divisions and Shared Service Centres

 The Group Tax Committee

 The Group Tax Committee oversees the day to day management of tax policies and standards.
 This comprises the Group Finance Director, General Counsel & Company Secretary, the Group Head of Tax and Group Treasurer